7eith/isnkh.github.io/README.md

-# snkh.me / iSnkh.github.io
+# snkh.me

-This is a static website built with ColorLib for design, Github for host and namecheap for DNS.
+personal website only built with HTML, CSS & JS.